nhantrichuyenanh/rblxstudio/md/TablesInPractice.md

 ❖  **Reason to read this tutorial**

-In most, if not all tutorials, tables are taught in a theoretical sense like what is array vs dictionary and table operations like `table.insert`.
+In most tutorials, tables are taught in a theoretical sense, such as array vs dictionary and table operations like `table.insert`.
 Even Roblox's documentation approaches tables this way.

 **All of them underplay the role of tables.
-You use it all the time, even if you don't realize it.**
+You use them all the time, even if you don't realize it, and understanding them explains a surprising amount of Luau.**

 **Read the description of this tutorial!** They're not just something you create yourself with `{}`. **Roblox APIs constantly return tables as you work with Instances, services, and data.**

 ```
 print(type(workspace:GetChildren())) --> table
-workspace.Baseplate --> indexing the Workspace Instance to get its "Baseplate" child, keep the word "indexing" in mind at the end of this tutorial
+workspace.Baseplate --> indexing the Workspace Instance to get its "Baseplate" child, keep the word "indexing" in mind
     -- or --
 workspace["Baseplate"] --> same as workspace.Baseplate, same syntax as dictionary["key"]